 My philosophy is to care for my patients with respect and compassion.
 I communicate with my patients and know that I am a part of their life; it is something I keep in my mind all the time.
 It’s not just about what drug is used — the way physicians interact with their patients is just as important.
 I love that.
 I love meeting new people and building those relationships with my patients and their families.
 My patients will remember my funny accent, and I’m going to remember something about each and every one of them.

 Adult Blood and Marrow Transplantation

 As a hematologist-oncologist, it is important for me to spread the word that for patients who do not have a bone marrow donor match, a cord blood transplant can be a very good treatment option.
-Seattle Cancer Care Alliance’s (SCCA) survival rate for cord blood transplant patients has outcomes equivalent to what we see with other transplant types.
+Fred Hutch's survival rate for cord blood transplant patients has outcomes equivalent to what we see with other transplant types.

 We make promising new treatments available to you through studies called clinical trials led by Fred Hutch doctors.
 Many of these trials at Fred Hutch have led to FDA-approved treatments and have improved standards of care globally.
 Together, you and your doctor can decide if a study is right for you.

 Many of our Fred Hutch doctors conduct ongoing research to improve standards of patient care.
 Their work is evaluated by other doctors and selected for publication to the United States National Library of Medicine, the largest medical library in the world.
 See scientific papers this Fred Hutch provider has written.

 Fred Hutch accepts most national private health insurance plans as well as Medicare.
 We also accept Medicaid for people from Washington, Alaska, Montana and Idaho.
 We are working to ensure that everyone, no matter what their financial situation, has access to the care they need.